Sky (English/Australian band): Second line-up, Sky 3, Sky 4: Forthcoming, Sky Five Live and Cadmium: 1980–1984

-The fourth Sky album, Sky 4: Forthcoming, was released in March 1982.
-Sky's first album to feature no original material, it consisted predominantly of arrangements of classical compositions and was marketed under the slogan "Genius Past, Genius Forthcoming".
-Once again, the band toured the UK and Australia to promote the album (and followed this up with trips to Europe and Japan).
+Once again, the band toured the UK and Australia to promote the album (and followed this up with trips to Europe and Japan), as well as recording a live-in-the-studio set for the BBC's Night Music series which was broadcast in July 1982.
 The Australian autumn tour featured the debut of plenty of new material, much of which was included on a live double album, Sky Five Live, released in January 1983.

 Sky released their sixth album, Cadmium, in December 1983.
 The album contained a classical-rock arrangement of Prokofiev's "Sleigh Ride" (from the "Lieutenant Kijé Suite"), alongside seven original compositions.
 It also featured the first examples of commissioned compositions from contemporary writers from outside the band: Alan Tarney (Kevin Peek's old friend and fellow Cliff Richard collaborator) provided two further original tunes.

 Two concerts at the Theatre Royal, Drury Lane, London were filmed and broadcast on Christmas Eve, 1983, with songwriter and singer-songwriter Patrick Ros as special guest.
-Ros provided three seasonal compositions of his own on which he was backed by the band.
+Ros provided three seasonal compositions of his own, on which he was backed by the band.

 Having previously hinted that his work with Sky had been intended as a five-year stint, John Williams parted company with the band in February 1984, returning to a full-time classical career.
-As with Monkman, Williams' departure was amicable.
-However, it damaged Sky's profile since (despite the band's collective efforts to present themselves as a partnership of equals) the guitarist had remained Sky's biggest star and live draw.
-The band released a stopgap "greatest hits" compilation called Masterpieces, released on mass-media label Telstar (and featuring a previously unreleased live version of the Beatles song "The Fool on the Hill", performed as a classical guitar duet by Williams and Peek).
+Having favoured the approach and results on Sky's first two albums, in 2024 he would reflect on a certain dissatisfaction with the group's subsequent direction and musical development.
+He commented "when I think about the repertoire, I think about one-third to one-half of it was really good.
+But I think a lot of it, especially when I was leaving, was becoming a bit tame, like library music...
+[A lot of the] stuff was just entertainment.
+I don't think many pieces transferred to a pure listening experience as a recording.
+They didn’t stand up that well.
+They're okay, but they're not great...
+For me, Sky was a question of being on stage and how I approached that...
+There were a lot of great things about Sky and the band did very good shows...
+For that generation of people in their twenties and thirties when we were doing Sky, I know it led a lot of people into the guitar.
+And in retrospect, I'm pretty proud of that."

+"John leaving was tragic in a way," Fry admitted in 2014, "but the band was capable of standing on its own by then, and it did have a track record.
+So, we decided to carry on.
+We felt that there were things we still wanted to do and pursue.
+Ultimately we were still enjoying it all too much to give it all up just then."